vanilla/docs/content/developer/vanilla-cli/build-process-core.md

 would generate bundles `js/dashboard-app.js` and `js/dashboard-admin.js` from the entrypoints `src/js/app/index.js` and `src/js/admin/index.js`.

-A runnable bundle is the actual exectuable javascript for your addon.
-This is place for
+An executable bundle is the actual runnable javascript for your addon.
+This is the place for

 - Registering event listeners and hooks.
 - Modifying the DOM.